CREDIT: UC San Diego Health

 Prevalence rates of KD are increasing among children in Asia.
 Japan has the highest incidence rate, with more than 16,000 new cases per year.
 One in every 60 boys and one in every 75 girls in Japan will develop KD during childhood.

-Incidence rates in the U.S. are approximately 19 to 25 cases per 100,000 children under age five—but are higher in children of Asian descent.
-Predictive models estimate that by 2030, one in every 1,600 American adults will have been affected by the disease.
+Incidence rates in the U.S. are lower—19 to 25 cases per 100,000 children under age age—but it is rising, at least in San Diego County.
+Predictive models estimate that by 2030, 1 in every 1,600 American adults will have been affected by the disease.